This page is the entry point for Archetype's contract documents.

 S4.
 Preserve public API compatibility unless versioned

-Top-level sugar must not silently redefine long-standing public imports.
+Top-level runtime exports must not silently redefine long-standing public imports.

 Required behavior: